 Build size: 15 x 10 x 10 inches (38.1 x 25.4 x 25.4 cm)

-Fused deposition modeling is a 3D printing technology in which a material is melted and extruded through a nozzle to build up an object layer by layer, and is widely used for its fast production speed, low cost, and ability to create complex shapes, making it a popular choice for prototyping, production parts, and tooling components in the shipbuilding and maritime industry.
+Fused deposition modeling is a 3D printing technology in which a material is melted and extruded through a nozzle to build up an object layer by layer, and is widely used for its fast production speed, low cost, and ability to create complex shapes, making it a popular choice for prototyping, production parts, and tooling components in the oil and gas industry.

 Build size: 24 x 36 x 36 inches (61 x 91.4 x 91.4 cm)

 Multi jet fusion is a 3D printing technology that uses a high-resolution print head to selectively deposit droplets of a liquid binding agent onto a bed of powdered material, allowing for the creation of complex and accurate parts with high resolution and good mechanical properties.
-It has a wide range of applications in the shipbuilding and maritime industry, including production parts and prototyping.
+It has a wide range of applications in the oil and gas industry, including production parts and prototyping.

 Build size: 15 x 11 x 15 inches (38.1 x 27.9 x 38.1 cm)

-Selective laser sintering is a 3D printing technology that uses a high-power laser to fuse small particles of plastic into a solid object, resulting in complex shapes and high-quality parts with excellent mechanical properties and thermal stability, making it suitable for various applications in the shipbuilding and maritime industry, such as prototyping, production parts, and tooling components.
+Selective laser sintering is a 3D printing technology that uses a high-power laser to fuse small particles of plastic into a solid object, resulting in complex shapes and high-quality parts with excellent mechanical properties and thermal stability, making it suitable for various applications in the oil and gas industry, such as prototyping, production parts, and tooling components.

 Build size: 13 x 13 x 20 inches (33 x 33 x 50.8 cm); glass-filled materials can extend to 26 x 15 x 23 inches (66 x 38.1 x 58.4 cm)

-PolyJet 3D printing is a type of additive manufacturing that uses photopolymer jetting technology to produce high-resolution, smooth-finish parts with the widest range of material properties and colors of any 3D printing technology, making it ideal for prototyping and small batches of end-use parts in the shipbuilding and maritime industry.
+PolyJet 3D printing is a type of additive manufacturing that uses photopolymer jetting technology to produce high-resolution, smooth-finish parts with the widest range of material properties and colors of any 3D printing technology, making it ideal for prototyping and small batches of end-use parts in the oil and gas industry.

 Build size: 19.3 x 15.4 x 7.9 inches (49 x 39.1 x 20.1 cm)

-Stereolithography is a 3D printing technology that uses an ultraviolet laser to cure liquid resin into solid parts, allowing for the rapid production of complex geometries with high accuracy and detail, making it a useful technique for prototyping, production parts, and tooling components in the shipbuilding and maritime industry.
+Stereolithography is a 3D printing technology that uses an ultraviolet laser to cure liquid resin into solid parts, allowing for the rapid production of complex geometries with high accuracy and detail, making it a useful technique for prototyping, production parts, and tooling components in the oil and gas industry.

 Build size: 29 x 25 x 21 inches (73.7 x 63.5 x 53.3 cm)